Clean Up Photos on iPhone

 1. Open the “Settings” app.

 4. If you want, you can now follow the steps in Method 1 to clean out your photo gallery without worrying about back sync to iCloud.
-Keep in mind that this process impacts all devices using the same iCloud account, so be cautious when deleting photos from iCloud.
+Keep in mind that this process impacts all devices using the same iCloud account, so be cautious when you delete photos from iCloud.

 Method 5: Remove Photos from Message Attachments